 This tutorial will explain what a bootloader is, why you should consider keeping it updated and how you can update it.
-The Portenta H7 also features a second ST ROM bootloader which is a separate mechanism that we don't cover in this tutorial.
+The Portenta H7 also features a second ST ROM bootloader which is a separate mechanism that we do not cover in this tutorial.
 For the remainder of this tutorial, when we reference a bootloader, the custom bootloader provided by Arduino is meant.

 does under the hood, the core is the place where you need to look.
-That also explains why the different hardware architectures on the different Arduino boards need a separate core.
-Because the hardware level implementation of a function like
+That also explains why the different hardware architectures on the different Arduino boards need a separate core, because the hardware level implementation of a function like

 is hardware specific.